salamjillani/react-quiz/README.md

 # React Quiz App

-A modern, responsive trivia quiz application built with React and Tailwind CSS.
+A modern, responsive quiz app built with React and Tailwind CSS.

 ## Features